NKTgLaw/NKTgLaw/README.md

 ## 📖 Introduction

-**NKTg Law on Varying Inertia** describes the movement tendency of an object in space depends on the relationship between its position, velocity, and mass.
+**The NKTg Law on Varying Inertia** describes the movement tendency of an object in space depends on the relationship between its position, velocity, and mass.

 NKTg = f(x, v, m)

 In which:

     • x is the position or displacement of the object relative to the reference point.

     • v is the velocity.

     • m is the mass.

 The movement tendency of the object is determined by the following basic product quantities: